Circuit Creation

 Declaring the Pins

-int buttonPin = 2; stores the pin number where the button is connected.
+int buttonPin = 2; stores the pin number where the button is connected. int ledPin = 13; stores the pin number where the LED is connected.

 setup() Function

-Here, we tell Arduino that pin 2 will work as an input (to read the button state)
+The setup() function runs only once when the Arduino starts.
+Here, we tell Arduino that pin 2 will work as an input (to read the button state) and pin 13 will work as an output (to control the LED).

 loop() Function

+The loop() function runs continuously.
 Inside this loop, we first read the current state of the button using digitalRead(buttonPin).
+If the button is pressed (HIGH), the LED is turned ON.
+If the button is not pressed (LOW), the LED is turned OFF.

 Pull-down Resistor